bkleinen/bkleinen.github.io/hugo/content/classes/ss2023/info3/labs/lab-06-sequence-diagrams.md

 ### Part 1: Sequence Diagrams of Known Classes

-As an introductionary exercise for Sequence Diagrams, pick one of the following example projects from the first semester and draw a sequence diagram for the main use case:
+As an introductionary exercise for Sequence Diagrams, pick one of the following example projects from Info1 and draw a sequence diagram for the main use case:

 * The [Clock Display](https://github.com/htw-imi-info1/chapter03/tree/master/clock-display-with-GUI) / Use case: timeTick() is called
-    * [Tech Support](https://github.com/htw-imi-info1/exercise07/tree/master/tech-support) / Use case: user command is entered (start() method in SupportSystem)
+* [Tech Support](https://github.com/htw-imi-info1/exercise07/tree/master/tech-support) / Use case: user command is entered (start() methodin SupportSystem)
 * The [Zuul Project](https://github.com/htw-imi-info1/exercise10) /  Use case: user enters command (method: play() in Game.java)

+If you didn't do Info1 with me / do not know these projects: it doesn't really matter - just read the source code.

 ### Part 2: Sequence Diagrams for the App